 When can I see my test results in MyChart?

-Test results are released to your MyChart account within 72 hours after the test is complete.
+Test results are released to your MyChart account within four days after the test is complete.

 If I send a message to my physician or nurse, when can I expect a reply?

 You will generally receive an answer within 1–3 business days.
 Please note that MyChart should not be used for urgent situations.
 Please dial 911 if it is an emergency.